EGTortuero/viga/README.txt

 --input FASTAFILE					Input file as a nucleotidic FASTA file.
 It can contains multiple sequences (e.g. metagenomic contigs) --blastdb BLASTDB					BLAST database that will be used for the protein function prediction.
 The database MUST be for amino acids.
+--rfamdb RFAMDB						RFAM database that will be used for the ribosomal RNA prediction.
 --hhblitsdb HHBLITSDB					HHblits database that will be used for the first step of the protein function prediction.
 In this case, HHBLITSDB should be in the format "/full/path/to/db1/db1 (without the extension _a3m_db)"
 --hhsearchdb HHSEARCHDB [HHSEARCHDB ...]
 HHsearch/HHpred database/s that will be used for the second step of the protein function prediction.
 You can use more than a single database for the analysis.
 In that case, it will be in the format "/full/path/to/db1/db1_hhm_db /full/path/to/db2/db2_hhm_db"
 --modifiers TEXTFILE					Input file as a plain text file with the modifiers per every FASTA header according to SeqIn (https://www.ncbi.nlm.nih.gov/Sequin/modifiers.html).
 All modifiers must be written in a single line and are separated by a single space character.
 No space should be placed besides the = sign.
 For example: [organism=Serratia marcescens subsp. marcescens] [sub-species=marcescens] [strain=AH0650_Sm1] [moltype=DNA] [tech=wgs] [gcode=11] [country=Australia] [isolation-source=sputum].
 This line will be copied and printed along with the record name as the definition line of every contig sequence.